diegogaldino-dev/diegogaldino-dev/README.md

 Frontend Developer graduated in Analysis in Systems Development, passionate about web development, I am always in search of new knowledge. :rocket:

-🌱 I’m currently learning - React, NodeJs and Nextjs
+🌱 I’m currently learning - React, Typescript, NodeJs and Nextjs

 <br/>